 The only residency at KPWA.
 KP Washington cares for 800,000 patients and has one residency – ours.
 Residents have unparalleled access to resources in primary care, specialty care, inpatient medicine, emergent care, health systems training, and research.

-Community Medicine/Service.
-Our longitudinal curriculum allows residents to continually provide community serve and learn community medicine.
+Community service.
+Our longitudinal curriculum allows residents to continually provide community service and learn community medicine.
 R1s will provide care to homeless mothers and their children at Mary’s Place Shelter.
 R2s provide care to homeless youth at the Orion Center.
 R3s work with one of our faculty caring for patients at the Neighborcare FQHC, Rainier Beach clinic.

 Abortion training.
 As a RHEDI grant site, all residents participate in a rotation at Planned Parenthood and a small private clinic to train in counseling, early dating ultrasounds, and medical and surgical abortions.
 Residents may opt out of the provision of abortion.
 Additional training is available at Kaiser Permanente and at other sites for those interested in more experience.